drorsoft/ai-agents-practices/work-proccess/02-codebase-analysis.md

 - **Common Workflows**: Identify common development workflows (build, test, deploy).

 Please provide a well-organized report with these findings in Markdown format, using code snippets, tables, and sections where appropriate for clarity.
+Create a folder names '_context' in the root of the repository and place the report in it.
-Create this report in a file called `repo-spec-for-agents.md` in the docs folder.
+Create this report in a file called `repo-spec.md` in the docs folder.
  ```

  This will help you get a good overview of the codebase and its structure, making it easier to work with and understand.